beersbr/miniLD35/README.md

 #### TODO ####

-* Create Items for player to upgrade the way the bullets come from the gun and the type of bullets.
-* Create enemy types
 * Create menu system for starting and stopping games
 * Fix enemy spawn spaces and timings.
   * Fix the time to spawn as a chance every so many frames